fxtatools/pyfx_dispatch_oanda/examples/README.md

 ${PYTHON} quotes_async.py
 ```

 The [faulthandler][faulthandler] support may be of use when debugging at
 the application or platform scope.
 For instance, a segfault may occur in
-relation the Python IOCP support on Microsoft Windows, subsequent to an
+relation the Python IOCP support on Microsoft Windows, subsequent of an
 abnormal exit from or termination of the asyncio event loop - as utilized
 together with asyncio networking support, in these examples - mainly, after
 an uncaught exception within some asyncio task.